You can access BSM Grid View from the Monitoring menu.

 - Grid maximum size is 20 by 5, therefore it can display a maximum of 100 hosts.

 - The shaded area shows the resiliency threshold of the component.
-Colors are as follows:
+Colours are as follows:

 - Red for an offline component